Measurement of Substructure from the Kinematics of the GD-1 Stellar Stream: Stream Dynamical Modeling

 \section{Stream Dynamical Modeling}

-We model the effects of hundreds of subhalo impacts on the GD-1 stream as a function of subhalo population parameters using perturbation theory, implemented in the \texttt{streamsculptor}\footnote{\url{https://github.com/jnibauer/streamsculptor}} python package.
+We model the effects of hundreds of subhalo impacts on the GD-1 stream as a function of subhalo parameters using perturbation theory, implemented in the \texttt{streamsculptor}\footnote{\url{https://github.com/jnibauer/streamsculptor}} package \citep{2025ApJ...983...68N,nibauer_2026_19355442}.
 We provide a summary below.
-First, we generate a suite of unperturbed models and then apply perturbations by sampling from a library of subhalo orbits.
-For each subhalo encounter, we compute perturbation vectors that characterize the response of every particle in the model stream.
-These vectors are rescaled according to the mass and scale radius of the subhalo.
-We utilize the particle-spray model from \citet{2025ApJS..276...32C} for stream generation.
-All modeling details, including the subhalo impact sampling and model validation, are presented in \citet{2025ApJ...983...68N}.
+First, we generate a suite of unperturbed models utilizing the particle-spray model from \citet{2025ApJS..276...32C} for stream generation.
+We then apply perturbations by sampling from a library of subhalo orbits.
+For each individual subhalo encounter, we precompute perturbation vectors that characterize the leading-order phase-space response of every particle in the model stream.